Bogdan-Branzaniuc/Project-1-HTML-CSS/README.md

     - the next 4 sections are using 1 class with "display: flex;" property.
     - the Iframe is resting in the last section, in it's own flex-container, being at the center of the page at all times.
     - the footer has it's own css file.
-    ## the To Be Continued Page has it's own css file :
+    ## the To Be Continued Page uses 1 css document :
         - maintenance.css